Graph-ICS/Graph-ICS/readme.md

 - Make sure you add the build path to the environment variables (C:\Graph-ICS\lib\opencv\build).

 7.2.
-BUILDING OF OpenCv BINARIES with MSVC:
+BUILDING OF OPENCV BINARIES WITH MSVC:
-Follow the same Steps like on 5 with following changes:
+Follow the same Steps like on chapter 6 with following changes:

-- For 7.1 create a Folder OpenCv with a subfolder “bin” also in the lib folder of the downloaded project
+- For 6.1 create a Folder OpenCv with a subfolder “bin” also in the lib folder of the downloaded project
-- For 5.2 Download the OpenCv from https://opencv.org/releases.html,
+- For 6.2 Download the OpenCv from https://opencv.org/releases.html,
     select sources.
 - Move the Zip file to the OpenCv folder
 - Right-click the Zip file and select unzip it here, so it will be a “opencv-3.4.2” folder created, this will be the source folder, rename it to “opencv”.
-- For 5.3 omit to uncheck the KWSTYLE component on the CMake Configuration from OpenCv.
+- For 6.3 omit unchecking the KWSTYLE component on the CMake Configuration from OpenCv.
-- Configure and generate with Cmake and continue making the same procedure as step 5.
+- Configure and generate with Cmake and continue making the same procedure as in chapter 6.

 ## 8. Configure the project (Graph-ICS):